SubekSharma/posture_detection_yolov8_transferlearning/README.md

 This project aims to detect the posture of a computer user in real-time using a fine-tuned version of YOLOv8.
 The custom dataset used for training consists of two classes: "Good" and "Bad", representing different postures.

 ## Dataset
 The dataset used in this project was created using a smartphone camera.
 It consists of 52 unique images, with each class containing 26 images.
-The dataset was manually labeled using the ImageLabel package in Python.
+The dataset was manually labeled using the labelImg package in Python.

 The training set contains 46 images, with 23 images from each class.
 The validation set consists of 3 images per class to evaluate the model's performance.